Seville in 4 Days: everything you need to know

 In this area years ago the Jewish population settled.
 Although its narrow streets did not always enjoy much fame, today they are full of taverns and tapas bars.

 The old Jewish quarter is now one of the favorite places for locals and tourists to go out to eat, especially if you want to try typical Andalusian dishes, such as montaditos (small sandwiches) or delicious calamari.
-They are very traditional places, where they still write down the menu (and the bill) on chalk boards.
-And if you don't want to miss the best tapas bars in the area, I recommend you to book a tapas tour in the Santa Cruz neighborhood.
+These are very traditional places, where they still write down the menu (and the bill) on chalk boards.

 In the Real Alcázar of Se ville multiculturalism appears again; this place was originally a palace complex for the Arab caliphs, but over the centuries it was expanded.